Iamswart/DjangoREST-snippet/README.md

 # DjangoREST-snippet
-An Api  built with DjangoREST framework
+An Api  built with DjangoREST